basilfx/RIOT-gecko-sdk/README.md

 * radio (vendor)

 ## Copyright
-The `dist/` folder contains a *modified* copy of emlib and RAIL, copyrighted by Silicon Labs.
+The `dist/` folder contains a *modified* copy of EMLIB and RAIL, copyrighted by Silicon Labs.

 The remaining files are covered by the `LICENSE.md` file (MIT license).